Skip to content

 Diaper Covers

-Covers made of PUL (polyurethane laminate) or TPU (thermoplastic polyurethane) do not need to be pre-washed, but similar to the synthetic fabrics discussed above, should be given one pre-wash to ensure they are clean before use on baby.
+Covers made of PUL (polyurethane laminate) or TPU (thermoplastic polyurethane) do not need to be pre-washed, but as they are synthetic fabrics as discussed above, should be given one pre-wash to ensure they are clean before use on baby.

 Wool